Linusnie/blender-plots/README.md

 ## Examples

-### Plotting functions
+### Scatterplots

-For now all the plotting is done through `bplt.Scatter` which expects three arrays x, y, z with the same length `N` containing coordinates to plot (or equivalently a single `Nx3` array as the first argument).
+Scatterplots can be created with `bplt.Scatter` which expects three arrays x, y, z with the same length `N` containing coordinates to plot (or equivalently a single `Nx3` array as the first argument).
 Color can also be set using the `color=` argument, which expects a`Nx3` or `Nx4` numpy array with RGB or RGBA color values.
 Passing in a single RGB or RGBA value sets the same color for all points.